A nonlocal feature-driven exemplar-based approach for image inpainting: Numerical examples

+Finally, Figure \ref{fig:ex_1_edges} provides an example of the inpainting using manual edge completion $E(\bfx)$ and the anisotropic coefficient $\lambda(\bfx)$ in \eqref{eq:aniso_lambda}.

-To illustrate the performance of the algorithms in Example 1 in application to the real image, we consider a fragment of the famous painting by Georges Seurat depicted in Figure~\ref{fig:ex_2_setup}.
+\paragraph{Example 2} For the second example, consider a fragment of the famous painting by Georges Seurat depicted in Figure~\ref{fig:ex_2_setup}.
 The selected fragment is $500 \times 500$ pixels in size and contains both geometric structures and textured regions.

-Figure \ref{fig:ex_2_result} shows the results of the inpainting procedure for the nonlocal means ($g_1$), nonlocal Poisson ($g_{\nabla}$) and nonlocal $\gamma$-Poisson ($g_{\gamma}$) methods.
-To make the comparison meaningful, we used $15\times 15$ Gaussian patch weights for the nonlocal means and Poisson methods and chose equivalent Gaussian kernels $\gamma(\bfx,\bfy)$ of the same size for the $\gamma$-Poisson method.
-To initialize the algorithms, we downscaled the original image by a factor of four and then upascaled it to the original size.
-This choice provides a rough hint on the large-scale geometric features of the original image and can be considered as an idealized case of the multi-level initialization strategy \cite{Modersitzki2009}.
+To obtain the results in Figure \ref{fig:ex_2_result}, we used several variants of the model \eqref{eq:our_model} given in Table~\ref{tab:ex_2_models}.
+Figure \ref{fig:ex_2_result_a} shows the results of the inpainting procedure for the nonlocal means ($\mathcal{E}^1_\patch$), nonlocal Poisson ($\mathcal{E}^\nabla_\patch$) and nonlocal $\gamma$-Poisson ($\mathcal{E}^\gamma_1$) methods.
+To make the comparison meaningful, we used $15\times 15$ Gaussian patch weights $\patch(\bfh)$ for the nonlocal means and Poisson methods and chose equivalent Gaussian kernels $\gamma(\bfh)$ of the same size for the $\gamma$-Poisson method.
+To initialize the algorithms, we downscaled the original image by a factor of ten and then upascaled it to the original size.
+This choice provides a rough hint on the large-scale geometric features of the original image and can be considered as a variant of the multi-level initialization strategy~\cite{Modersitzki2009}.

 As expected, the nonlocal means algorithm is the best at interpolating image texture and less successful at interpolating non-trivial geometric structures.
-At the same time, the nonlocal Poisson method leads to the overly smoothed solution and completely fails at reconstructing edges-like structures.
-However, such behavior is common for highly textured images as the gradients are distributed nearly uniformly in the vicinity of each pixel and hence their ``patch averaged" values do not contain useful information.
-Finally, the nonlocal $\gamma$-Poisson method results in the smooth transition of intensities as well but with much better resolution of geometry and colors.
-It should be noticed that the solutions corresponding to less localized kernels are less smooth and hence more accurate as was also expected.
+At the same time, the nonlocal Poisson and $\gamma$-Poisson methods lead to the overly smoothed solutions and completely fail at reconstructing edges-like structures.
+However, such behavior is common for highly textured images as their derivatives are distributed nearly uniformly in the vicinity of each pixel and hence their ``patch averaged" values do not contain useful information.
+This is clearly seen from the image of $\nabla_x u$ in Figure \ref{fig:ex_2_setup}; the same figure shows the Gaussian derivative $\nabla_x u^{(5)}$ defined~as

+and $G^{(s)} * u$ is a smoothed image at scale $s$.
+One can see that the high-frequency textures have been filtered out making the edge-like structures more pronounced.
+Using the associative property of convolutions, we define the corresponding kernels $g_{\square^{(s)}}$ of the Gaussian derivatives at scale $s$ as

+In our calculations, we used the finite Gaussian kernels truncated at $0.67$ standard deviations which corresponds to one half of their probability measure.